purseclab/NeuroScope/README.md

 # NeuroScope
 This is the code repo of our paper "NeuroScope: Reverse Engineering Deep Neural Network on Edge Devices using Dynamic Analysis".
-Since the paper is under revision, we are still actively developing/cleaning the codebase.
-We will push more code to this repo in the following months.
-Please stay tuned.

 ### Environment